stephenamills/dotfiles/README.md

 - The Homebrew packages listed in the `Brewfile`
 - The Go packages in the `Gofile`
-- The JavaScript packages in the `JavaScriptfile`
+- The JavaScript packages in the `Javascriptfile`
 - The Python packages in the `Pythonfile`
 - The Rust packages in the `Rustfile`
 - The Swift packages in the `Swiftfile`